security-egg/securityegg/_posts/2021-05-01-cyber-defense-path.md

     </li>
     <li style="margin-top: 1rem">
      <i><b>Which layer checks received packets to make sure that they haven't been corrupted?</b></i><br>
-	Data Link layer is the last layer before data gets transmitted through a cable and the first after.
+	Data Link layer is the last layer before data gets transmitted through a cable and the first after received.
 Isn't this the best time to check if something went wrong while data was travelling across the network?
-That's why data linky <i>"serves an important function when it receives data, as it checks the received information to make sure that it hasn't been corrupted during transmission"</i>.
+That's why data link <i>"serves an important function when it receives data, as it checks the received information to make sure that it hasn't been corrupted during transmission"</i>.
 Correct answer: 2.
     </li>
     <li style="margin-top: 1rem">